UoB-COMSM0110/2023-group-1/README.md

 Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

 ### Evaluation (15% ~750 words)

-One qualitative evaluation (your choice)
-One quantitative evaluation (of your choice) Description of how code was tested.
+NEED TO ADD: Description of how code was tested.

 **Think Aloud and Heuristic Evaluations**